kevinmeredith/http4s-book/ch1.md

 }
 ```

 The ability to compose `HttpRoutes[IO]` is significant.
-In my professional experience, I've found building separate, small `HttpRoutes[IO]`
+In my professional experience,
+I've found building separate, small `HttpRoutes[IO]` to be better than building large
-to be better than building large `HttpRoutes[IO]`.
-By "large" and "small," I'm talking about the number of pattern match cases.
+`HttpRoutes[IO]`.
+By "large" and "small," I'm talking about the number of pattern
+ match cases.

 Building separate, small `HttpRoutes[IO]`, offers the following benefits:

  - Readability
-    - understanding an `HttpRoutes[IO]` with 1 path, e.g. GET /foo, is easier to understand than 10 paths.
+    - understanding an `HttpRoutes[IO]` with 1 path, e.g. GET /foo, is
+      easier to understand than 10 paths.
  - Testability
-    - writing a test against an `HttpRoutes[IO]` with 1 path will produce fewer lines of code than one
+    - writing a test against an `HttpRoutes[IO]` with 1 path will produce
-      with 10 path test.
+      fewer lines of code than one with 10 path test.

-Overall, building separate, small `HttpRoutes[IO]` produces code that's easier to maintain.
-Otherwise, the risk exists,
+Overall, building separate, small `HttpRoutes[IO]` produces code that's easier
-which I've encountered first-hand and been guilty of, of teams building bad habits of just always adding to
+to maintain.
+Otherwise, the risk exists, which I've encountered first-hand and
+been guilty of propagating, of teams building bad habits of just always adding to an existing
-an existing `HttpRoutes[IO]`.
-This approach is risky since it likely will reduce understandability and testability.
+`HttpRoutes[IO]`.
+This approach is risky since it likely will reduce understandability
+and testability.

+\newpage